cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### historical-info

-The `historical-info` command allow user to query historical info at given height.
+The `historical-info` command allows users to query historical info at given height.

 Usage: